guigolab/LyRic/README.md

 (Output directory: `output/mappings/mergedReads/groupedSampleReps/`)

 Samples-specific TMs can be further merged across samples according to config variable `sampleRepGroupBy`.
 The output transcriptome files will be named based on the column values used to group by.
-For example, using `config_EXAMPLE.json` and `sample_annotations_EXAMPLE.tsv`:
+For example, given `config_EXAMPLE.json` and `sample_annotations_EXAMPLE.tsv`:

 - Samples